 Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.
 The age of consent is determined by the applicable age of consent for the jurisdiction where the alleged sexual intercourse occurred.
 In Alabama, the age of consent is 16 years old.

-Sexual Exploitation: Taking non-consensual or abusive sexual advantage of another for one’s own advantage or benefit or to benefit a person other than the one being exploited.
-Examples of sexual exploitation include, but are not limited to:

-Causing or attempting to cause the incapacitation of another individual for sexual purposes;

-Electronically recording, videoing, photographing, or transmitting sexual sounds or images of another individual against that person’s will or without their consent;

-Allowing a third-party to observe sexual acts without all parties’ consent;

-Prostituting another individual;

-Exposing one’s genitals without consent for the purpose of sexual gratification;

-Intentionally exposing another’s genitals or intimate body parts without their consent;

-Engaging in voyeurism (e.g., watching private sexual activity without the consent of the participants or viewing another person’s intimate parts (including genitalia, breasts, or buttocks) in a place where that person would have a reasonable expectation of privacy);

-Possessing and/or disseminating child pornography; or

-Knowingly exposing another individual to a sexually transmitted disease/infection or HIV without their consent.

-6. Intimate partner violence – Dating violence: Violence committed by a person who is or has been in a social or “dating” relationship of a romantic, intimate, and/or sexual nature with the victim.
+5. Intimate partner violence – Dating violence: Violence committed by a person who is or has been in a social or “dating” relationship of a romantic, intimate, and/or sexual nature with the victim.
 The existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

-7. Intimate partner violence – Domestic violence: Violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Alabama, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of Alabama.
+6. Intimate partner violence – Domestic violence: Violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Alabama, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of Alabama.